-But, if the employee had access to the wages in the first year "without substantial limitation or restriction" (remember constructive receipt), even if the check was dated in the second year, all of the money is considered to have been received in the first year.
+But, if the employee had access to the wages in the first year "without substantial limitation or restriction" (remember constructive receipt), all of the money is considered to have been received in the same year.
 This might be the case if the money is deposited using direct deposit in December, for a pay period ending in January.

 Some years have more pay periods, which might also affect the amount of an employee's paycheck between two years.

 This issue affects amounts on employee W-2 forms.
 Check with your tax professional if you aren't sure how to allocate employee pay across two years.